Abercelyn Country House & Cottages, Bala, Gwynedd, North Wales, UK

 Lindsay and Ray have lived in Germany, Belgium and The Netherlands before moving to Wales.

 Ray is a qualified Mountain Leader and member of the Rambler's association and is pleased to provide information on the best local walks.
-He is a member of Bala & Penllyn Rotary Club and is one of the committee that organises the Bala Challenge - a charity walk around Bala Lake.
+He is a member of Bala & Penllyn Rotary Club and is one of the organisers the Bala Challenge - a charity walk around Bala Lake.
 He is a qualified British Canoe Union (BCU) Level-3 coach and also a member of Bala Canoe Club where he helps with coaching the junior members.
 His main hobbies are (strangely) mountain walking and canoeing.
 He has climbed all the mountains over 2000-ft in Wales (150 peaks) and a large number in England as well.
 Ray completed Wainright's Coast to Coast walk (St Bees to Robin Hood's Bay) in October 2012 (192 miles, 31,950 ft which included some high-level alternatives) and is pleased to pass on information to guests.
 He has been a rugby coach and still enjoys watching rugby.

 We follow good environmental practise and have achieved Level 2 of the Green Dragon scheme.
 We also use Fair Trade products - whose aim is to achieve a better deal for Third World producers.
 We were pleased to be awarded the Environment, Community & Fine Food Stamps by Alastair Sawday.